 As we all know, tax season is fast approaching.
 We have included a personal tax checklist below to assist you in the gathering of information required to complete your tax return.
 This is for your records and it is not necessary to bring it in with your slips unless there has been a change in your contact information (including address, phone numbers or email address).

 Important Dates from the CRA (*** This information was taken from the Canada Revenue Agency Website)

 June 15: Returns due for self-employed workers and their spouses or common-law partners.
-However, if you have a balance owing for 2016, you still have to pay it on or before April 30, 2016.
-As this date is a Sunday, the CRA will consider your payment as received on time if it is postmarked by midnight on May 1, 2017.
+However, if you have a balance owing for 2017, you still have to pay it on or before April 30, 2018.

 Payment of Personal Income Tax Owed

 You can make your payment in one of the following ways:

 Make a payment

 Making tax payments has never been easier.
 When you pay online, you can make your payment anytime, from anywhere.

 Online payment methodsOnline banking